samirak93/ML_Tool/Readme.md

 [clustering.py](clustering.py) - performs the necessary calculations for `Clustering`.

-[styles.css](templates/styles.css) - CSS file for custom modifications to Bokeh widgets, plots and few other Bokeh objects. (**Note:** Lot of customization were done and could result in different effect on different browsers)
+[styles.css](templates/styles.css) - CSS file for custom modifications to Bokeh widgets, plots and few other Bokeh objects. (**Note:** Huge amount of customization were done on Bokeh and could result in different effect on different browsers)

 ---